echoDaveD/db2z-maintenance-advisor/README.md

 ---

-**AI disclosure:** The English project description and documentation in this repository were generated with assistance from OpenAI ChatGPT and should be technically reviewed before publication or production use.
-The implementation reflects iterative testing and operational observations supplied during development.
+**AI disclosure:** The English project description and documentation in this repository were generated with assistance from OpenAI ChatGPT.